electric-sql/electric/website/docs/api/clients/typescript.md

   databaseId?: string

   /**
    * The root table for the shape.
+Passed as a query parameter.
+Not required if you set the table in your proxy.
    */
-  table: string
+  table?: string

   /**
    * The where clauses for the shape.